ojobointernational/Chatbot--LLM_GEMINI/README.md

 All libraries needed for the project are contained in this file
 ## Model
 gemini-1.5-flash
+##Run Instruction
+- Download the file to an IDE (VSCode)
+- Add .env file and add Google API key as GOOGLE_API_KEY ='add api key'
+- Save and activate virtual environment
+- Enter Streamlit run app1.py at command at the terminal to run application.
 ## Summary
 Streamlit library to configure the front-end to respond to end users query Text converted into vector and stored in the vector database (Chroma).
 Vector retrieval library used to retrieved data